aatmunbaxi/site/content/comp/configuring_meow_friendly_latex.md

       (find-min-distance-match bounds-with-distances))))
 ```

-Don&rsquo;t let this elisp scare you; it does exactly what I said when I laid out the approach to this problem.
+Don't let this elisp scare you; it does exactly what I said when I laid out the approach to this problem.
 That is, it generates a list of delimiters we find aroud the point, and finds the closest such match, returning it.

 The `near` argument specifies if we want to match the inner or bounds of the match.